mattwcole/gelf-extensions-logging/README.md

 ### Log Filtering

-When using .NET Core 1.x, log filtering can be overridden by setting a custom filter with `GelfLoggerOptions.Filter`, overriding the default filter that uses `GelfLoggerOptions.LogLevel`.
-In .NET Core 2.x, the log filtering API should be used to filter the "GELF" provider (details [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x#log-filtering)).
+When using .NET Core 2.x, the log filtering API should be used to filter the "GELF" provider (details [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging?tabs=aspnetcore2x#log-filtering)).
+In .NET Core 1.x, log filtering can be overridden by setting a custom filter with `GelfLoggerOptions.Filter`, overriding the default filter that uses `GelfLoggerOptions.LogLevel`.

 ### Testing

-This repository contains a Docker Compose file that can be used for creating local a Graylog stack with a single command using the [Graylog Docker image](https://hub.docker.com/r/graylog2/server/).
+This repository contains a Docker Compose file that can be used for creating local a Graylog stack with a single command using the [Graylog Docker image](https://hub.docker.com/r/graylog/graylog/).
 This can be useful for testing application logs locally.
 Requires [Docker](https://www.docker.com/get-docker) and Docker Compose.

 - `docker-compose up`
 - Navigate to [http://localhost:9000](http://localhost:9000)